IndexXuan/vue-cli-plugin-vite/README.md

 - We have lots of exists vue-cli(3.x / 4.x) projects.
 - In Production: vue-cli based on webpack is still the best practice for bundling webapp(with code spliting, legecy-build for old browsers).
 - In Development: instant server start and lightning fast HMR by vite is interesting.
-- Why not we use them together ?
+- Why not use them together ?

 ## [Options](https://github.com/IndexXuan/vue-cli-plugin-vite/blob/main/config/options.ts)